 If you want to explore how Photoslurp can help you harness UGC for your brand, come visit us here.
 We firmly believe that in order to market your brand effectively through Instagram, you need a way of measuring your performance through Instagram analytics.
-So, if you haven’t got one already, click here to request a VMI report for your brand now.
-And if you would like to share this guide, you can tweet about it here or share through other channels using the buttons on the right.
+So, if you haven’t got one already, click here to request a VMI report for your brand now to see how effectively you are promoting your hashtag on Instagram.

 User Quality describes the overall ‘quality’ of all the Instagram users who have posted on your brand’s hashtag.
 These are users who have not just Liked one of your brand’s images, but they have actually gone to the effort of posting a photo and tagging your brand.
 For simplicity, we could call this group the audience of your hashtag.
 Currently we are unable to gather data relating to User Quality since the deprecation of the Instagram API in April 2018.
 However, this guide to improving your user quality is still important for maximising the success of your brand on this essential social network.

 Much like the real world, within the image conscious space that is Instagram, who you associate with, and how this audience views your brand, reflects strongly on your image.
 And image, like it or not, really matters!
 Here we teach you how you can influence this, the most subjective of elements to the Instagram puzzle.